 Next: This action executes the selected action and moves on to the next action.
 So you can run your test in sequence, step by step.
 This action is equivalent to the action of executing each action displayed to the right of the current action in the editor.

-Settings: This action displays a submenu for selecting the current execution settings in the editor.
+Parameters: This action displays a submenu for selecting the current execution settings in the editor.

 - Animate: allows you to replay the test by animating the actions that are performed (moving the mouse, clicks, text entries, etc.).